ShZil/network-utilities/Scanner/README.md

 [20:44] Solved by moving the responsibility on setting the widget to outside the class `MyPaintWidget`.
 This previously failed because it was inside `.init` of` `MyPaintWidget` (no `__`, just `init`, 'cuz Kivy), which is probably called too late.

+[20:48] Next error: `TypeError: Cannot create graphics instruction outside the main Kivy thread`.

+[21:04] Solution: Move the `render_diagram` call in `KivyDiagram.update` to a `<lambda>` under `kivy.clock.Clock.schedule_once`.
+Then, it schedules the action ON THE MAIN KIVY THREAD, and won't raise that bug.